Bulky items collections

 The service costs £53.00 (non-refundable) for up to three items.

 Where to leave items for collection

-All items for collection must be placed outside the front of the property but within the boundary.
+All items for collection must be placed outside the front of the property clearly visible from the kerbside, but within the boundary by 07:00 am.
 Fridges and freezers must be emptied prior to collection.